georgian4049/LLM/chatbot/readme.md

 # GPT-Based Chatbot

 This folder contains a simple GPT-based chatbot implementation using PyTorch.
-The chatbot is capable of generating human-like responses to user inputs after being trained on text data from classic literature.
+The chatbot is capable of generating responses to user inputs after being trained on text data from classic literature.
+It definitely needs more data to train perfectly and give much better response.

 ## Features